drkplaya777/learn_tdd/deploy_tools/cool_commands.md

 * **Edit a file without opening and create another file from output**

         cat ./deploy_tools/nginx.template.conf | sed "s/DOMAIN/jeremy_test_sed.org/g" | sudo tee superlists.ottg.eu

+* **Search for a pattern and do a replace on result set**

+        grep -IZlr "item_text" lists | xargs -0 sed -i -e "s/item_text/text/g"

+        Grep

+            -I - ignores binary files
+            -Z - each result ends with a blank
+            -l - lists the path to the fiels
+            -r - searches recursively

+        Xargs

+            -0 - Each argument will be ending with a blank line

+        Sed

+            -i - Edits file in place with no back up being created -e - Pattern being used for replace

 # Django Commands